scharlau/Story_Generator/README.md

     gem install faker

-Add this line to your Gemfile after the line for the Rubyracer gem:
+Add this line to your Gemfile after one of the commented out gems that are there such as bcrypt or puma:

     gem 'faker', :git => 'git://github.com/stympy/faker.git', :branch => 'master'